andres-erbsen/dename-writeup/dename.md

 instead of just one server.  `dename` introduces a round-based _blinded consensus protocol_ that allows servers to reach consensus on the set of registered names without allowing a compromised server to subvert new names by introducing its own concurrent registrations.
-In order to further improve accountability of name registration servers, `dename` also makes it possible for arbitrary third-party verifiers to check that all registrations have been completed correctly.

-Second, `dename` eliminates the notion of a user apriori owning any name.
+Second, `dename` eliminates the notion of a user owning any name a priori.
 Instead, `dename` provides first-come-first-served name registration.
 The key advantage of this design choice lies in the fact that it is easy to audit algorithmically: if a name was not previously registered,